TakanariShimbo/everyones_assistant/readme.md

 ## Get restarted
 ```
-execute step 2, 3, 6, 7 of get started.
+execute step 2, 3, (4), 6, 7 of get started.
+activate only at step 4
 ```